Reducing salt intake by 30% by 2025

 A comprehensive reformulation plan to reduce the amount of salt added to processed foods by the food industry and foods eaten out of the home by the catering industry to defined levels within specific timeframes

-A clear and consistent food labelling system to enable Australians to understand what is the food that they are buying and restrict marketing of foods that are high in salt, particularly to children
+A clear and consistent food labelling system to enable consumers to understand what is the food that they are buying and restrict marketing of foods that are high in salt, particularly to children

 Applied across all settings, for example places where people live, work and play.